guettli/programming-guidelines/README.md

 :   The Virtue of Boring

-    Unlike just about everything else in life, "boring" is actually a positive attribute when it comes to software!
+    Unlike just about everything else in life, "boring" is a positive attribute when it comes to software!
 We don’t want our programs to be spontaneous and interesting; we want them to stick to the script and predictably accomplish their business goals.

 Example: [Pure Functions](https://en.wikipedia.org/wiki/Pure_function) are great.
-They are stateless, their output can be cached for ever, they are easy to test.
+They are stateless, their output can be cached forever, they are easy to test.

 ### Increase the obviousness

 But it is not only about code.
-It is about the experience of all stakeholders: Users, sales people, support hotline, developers, ....
+It is about the experience of all stakeholders: Users, salespeople, support hotline, developers,...

 It is hard work to keep it simple.

-One think I love to do: "Increase the obviousness".
+One thing I love to do: "Increase the obviousness".

 One tool to get there: Use a central wiki (without spaces), and define terms.
 Related text from me: [Documentation in Intranets: My point of view](https://github.com/guettli/intranets)